 That is how Paul described his depth of concern for the Thessalonians.
-He had had to leave Thessalonica suddenly.
+He had left Thessalonica suddenly due to threats on his life.
 In 1 Thessalonians 2:17-3:10 Paul describes how passionate he was about the Thessalonians' spiritual health and how relieved he was to find out that they were thriving.
-Paul's passion for their spiritual health is extraordinary.
-Paul has already written that when he came to them the first time he had the tenderness of a mother (2:7) and the intensity of a father (2:11) who wanted so much for his children that he exhorted and encouraged and implored his children to live for God.
-They hadn't shared Christ in words only; they imparted their very lives - just like parents do with children.
+Paul has already written that when he came to them the first time he had the tenderness of a mother (2:7) and the intensity of a father (2:11).
+He and Silas hadn't shared Christ in words only; they imparted their very lives - just like parents do with children.

-This passage suggests that we should be just as passionate about the spiritual health of others in the body of Christ.
-What we see in Paul is really the heart of God toward others that all of us should have.
-This "passion for the spiritual health of others" will look different in different people depending on gifting, season of life, temperament, etc. But the heart is the same.
+In this passage Paul models a passion for the spiritual health of others in the body of Christ.
+He really models the heart of God toward others that all of us should have.
+This "passion for the spiritual health of others" will look different in different people; it will depend on gifting, season of life, temperament, etc. But the heart is the same.

 As we work our way through this passage, simply ask yourself the question, "Do I care about anybody else in the body of Christ the way Paul cared about the Thessalonians?"
-Next week we'll talk more specifically about the types of aspirations we should have for the people we care about (e.g., their love for others).
-But today I simply want us to challenge us to have this foundational passion for the spiritual health of others.
+I'd like you to think beyond the members of your immediate family (although you should care deeply about their spiritual health) and think about others in the body of Christ.
+Today I simply want us to challenge us to have this foundational passion for the spiritual health of others.